 As described in the 2015 MITT Final EIS/OEIS, ingestion stressors can result from the Navy's proposed use of non-explosive practice munitions (small- and medium-caliber), fragments from explosives, fragments from targets, chaff, flare casings (including plastic end caps and pistons), and decelerator/parachutes.
-The annual number of non-explosive practice munitions expended is shown in Table 3.0-14, the number of explosive munitions that could fragment is shown in Table 3.0-16, the number of targets that could fragment is shown in Table 3.0-22, the number of chaff cartridges is shown in Table 3.0-23, and the number of flares is shown in Table 3.0-24.
+The annual number of non-explosive practice munitions expended is shown in Table 3.0-14, the number of explosive munitions that could fragment is shown in Table 3.0-16, the number of targets that could fragment is shown in Table 3.0-17, the number of decelerator/parachutes is shown in Table 3.0-24, the number of chaff cartridges is shown in Table 3.0-25, and the number of flares is shown in Table 3.0-26.

-Table 3.0-23: Annual Number of Chaff Cartridges Expended in the Study Area
+Table 3.0-25: Annual Number of Chaff Cartridges Expended in the Study Area